zoffixznet/perl6.party/post/Anguish--Invisible-Programming-Language-and-Invisible-Data-Theft.md

 ### Exporting Malicious Operators

-Now, if we just plop down our data theiving code in the middle of an important piece of software, someone will likely notice it.
+Now, if we just plop down our data thieving code in the middle of an important piece of software, someone will likely notice it.
 Instead, we'll insert it into and export from some auxiliary module no one's likely to start poking in.
 We'll also disguise our code with a clever comment to make